CodeAPretzel/Hack-A-Bit-0x01-Writeup/README.md

 <br>

-After that the file will go into the directory you're in.
-Find the folder 89552...ea423 and the file layer.tar.
-Unpack the tar `tar -xvf layer.tar`
+Afterwards, go to the directory you're in and find the folder 89552...ea423 and the file layer.tar.
+Unpack the .tar `tar -xvf layer.tar`
 <br>
-With that you go to from `root > flag_image.iso` then `cat FLAG.TXT`
+With that you go from `root > flag_image.iso` then `cat FLAG.TXT`
 <br>
-Getting the output: flag{consider_it_loaded_hackerman}
+Getting the output: flag{consider_it_loadwed_hackerman}

 <br>
 <br>